 Hartlepool Economic Regeneration & Tourism Forum

-The aim of the Economic Forum is to "develop a more enterprising, vigorous, and diverse local economy that will attract investment, be globally competitive and create more employment opportunities for local people."
+The aim of the Hartlepool Economic Regeneration and Tourism Forum is to "develop a more enterprising, vigorous, and diverse local economy that will attract investment, be globally competitive and create more employment opportunities for local people."

 Hartlepool Business Forum